 Maybe you’re like me: Obsessed with watercolor paintings and browsing the web for never-ending inspiration, but not quite confident in your execution.
 Sometimes we just need a little guidance because we’re not quite sure exactly where to start and that’s okay!
-That’s why we’ve asked some of the top watercolor artists from the Doodle Addicts art community to spill their secrets, share what they’ve learned, and what that they wish they knew when they started.
+That’s why we’ve asked some of the top watercolor artists from the Doodle Addicts art community to spill their secrets, share what they’ve learned, and what they wish they knew when they started.

 The most common question I receive about watercolor is about how I get my colors to be so vibrant.
 A few tips that work for me are: